 Prices do not include: extra drinks at dinner, extra hotel costs like mini-bar or pay-TV, costs resulting from a passenger failing to arrive at the pick-up location on time, or airfare to and from Europe.
 Prices are based on dual occupancy.
 Single travelers are asked to pay a supplemental fee of $500 on a 7-day tour, $650 on an 11-day tour, $900 on a 17- or 18-day tour, and $1,200 on a 24-day tour.

-D-Day tour features interaction with re-enactors in Normandy and access to D-Day celebrations.
+D-Day tour features interaction with World War II veterans, re-enactors in Normandy and access to D-Day celebrations.

 Oktoberfest tour coincides with Oktoberfest in Munich

 Day 1: Passengers are greeted at the airport in Munich and transferred to our hotel.